-The pricing is separated into three plans.
+Pricing is separated into three plans:

 Google Voice is a simple virtual phone number service and should be used by people who love Google Workspace.
 If you’re familiar with other Google Apps, this will be an easy learning curve.

 A quick onboarding process is especially important for established businesses.
-Virtual phone number companies must have helpful onboarding teams to make this transition as smooth as possible.
+Virtual phone number companies must have helpful onboarding for teams to make this transition as smooth as possible.

 Most businesses can’t afford to have their phone lines down for an extended period.
 This will cause them to miss sales, lose opportunities, and damage relationships with existing clients.